Cantera/cantera/doc/sphinx/install.rst

 ======

 Ubuntu packages are provided for recent versions of Ubuntu using a Personal Package Archive (PPA).
-As of Cantera 2.2.0, packages are available for Ubuntu Ubuntu 14.04 LTS (Trusty Tahr), Ubuntu 14.10 (Utopic Unicorn), and Ubuntu 15.04 (Vivid Vervet).
+As of Cantera 2.2.1, packages are available for Ubuntu Ubuntu 14.04 LTS (Trusty Tahr), Ubuntu 15.04 (Vivid Vervet), and Ubuntu 15.10 (Wily Werewolf).
 To see which Ubuntu releases and Cantera versions are currently available, visit https://launchpad.net/~speth/+archive/ubuntu/cantera

 The available packages are: